OIM3640/resources/syllabus_2025spring.md

   - Used for: traditional stuff (Announcements, assignments, sensitive information...)
 - [GitHub](https://github.com/OIM3640):
   - What: Course GitHub repositories
-  - Used for: materials; demo code; homework/exam starter code.
+  - Used for: materials, demo code, homework/exam starter code, etc.
 - Slack:
   - What: Course Slack channel
-  - Used for: debugging help, clarifications, real-time discussion and random chat.
+  - Used for: debugging help, clarifications, real-time discussion and random chat, etc.

 ## Course Description